bert0bert/agricultural-automation/README.md

 It should take 2-3 hours to run this experiement.

 You can run this experiemnt on the [Chameleon](https://chameleoncloud.org/) testbed.
-To run this experiment you should already have an account on Chameleon, be part of a project, and have configured keys om CHI@Edge, CHI@UC, and KVM@TACC.
+To run this experiment you should already have an account on Chameleon, be part of a project, and have configured keys on CHI@Edge, CHI@UC, and KVM@TACC.

 ## Background